 master.
 But we understand that if you cannot run

 master, it might take a while until you could benefit from it.
-In that case, start on the newest
+In that case, implement the feature on master and, if you really need it on an earlier

 Bug-fixes should generally at least cover the oldest affected and still supported version.
 If you’re affected and run an even older version, you’re welcome to upload to that older version, even if it is no longer officially supported, bearing in mind that verification and release may happen only once merged upstream.